adelhamad/ai-replacer/readme.md

-## use gen ai anywhere with less or no cost
+## Use Gen AI anywhere with less or no cost

+twitter: @adelcodes